AAranda10/regression_project/README.md

 - Ha: Property square footage is related to tax valuation

-- H0: Churn customers are independent of fiber customers
+- H0: Number of bedrooms are independent of tax valuation

-- Ha: Churn customers are not independent of fiber customers
+- Ha: Number of bedrooms are not independent of tax valuation

 ## Data Dictionary